Sextortion: Laws, Penalties, and Help for Victims

 The punishment for sextortion varies dramatically based on whether the victim is an adult or child and whether the case is prosecuted on the federal or state level.

-In federal court, for example, sextortion crimes against adult victims are often charged with garden variety extortion, which carries a maximum punishment of two years in prison.
-Sextortionists who target minor victims, on the other hand, are charged with producing, possessing, or distributing child pornography.
-Federal penalties for child pornography-related federal crimes vary from a minimum of five to 40 years in prison.
+Sextortionists who target minor victims could also be charged with producing, possessing, or distributing child pornography (or child sexual abuse material).
+Federal penalties for child pornography-related federal crimes vary from a minimum of 5 to 40 years in prison.

 Each state has its own penalties for sextortion.
 Pennsylvania has a specific sexual extortion law.
-Penalties there range from a first-degree misdemeanor (up to five years prison) for a first offense involving an adult victim to a third-degree felony (up to seven years prison) for cases involving victims who are under 18 years old or intellectually disabled, repeat offenders, or offenders who hold positions of trust or authority over victims.
+Penalties there range from a first-degree misdemeanor (up to five years prison) for a first offense involving an adult victim to a third-degree felony (up to seven years prison) for cases involving victims who are younger than 18 or intellectually disabled, repeat offenders, or offenders who hold positions of trust or authority over victims.
 (18 Pa.
 Cons.
-Stat. §§ 1103, 1104, 3133 (2024).
+Stat. §§ 1103, 1104, 3133 (2026).)

-Utah punishes sextortion involving an adult perpetrator and adult victim as a third-degree felony (up to five years in prison).
-Aggravated sextortion by an adult is a second-degree felony (1 to 15 years prison) when the victim is also an adult and a first-degree felony (five years to life in prison) when the victim is a child or vulnerable victim.
+Utah punishes sextortion involving an adult perpetrator and adult victim as a third-degree felony.
+Aggravated sextortion by an adult is a first- or second-degree felony when the victim is also an adult and a first-degree felony when the victim is a child or vulnerable victim.
+A conviction for a first-degree felony can mean life in prison.
 Examples of aggravated sextortion include situations involving:

 • weapons or violence